 It’s official: things are going back to normal.
 As exciting as the return of pre-COVID customs may be (Restaurants!
 Vacations!
 Pants with zippers!), there are still a few pandemic-era relics many of us wish could stick around.
 No, we’re not talking about homemade sourdough — we’re talking about student loan suspension.

-Like it or not, federal student loan repayment is going back to normal on October 1.
+Like it or not, federal student loan repayment is going back to normal after January 31st.
 But that doesn’t mean you have to go back to making the same tradeoffs and feeling the same strain.